 Assistant Director of Athletics - Operations

-Andrew Patch enters his second year at Baker as the Assistant Director of Athletics for Operations.
+Andrew Patch enters his third year at Baker as the Assistant Director of Athletics for Operations.
 He previously served as the Assistant Director of Athletics for Game Ops & Finance.

 In his role with operations, Patch is actively involved with many facets of the Baker Athletics Department.
 With game operations, Patch coordinates the home event management for all 18 sports teams within 6 athletic facilities; including the VSN Classic Football Bowl Game and all post-season tournament events.
 In the fall of 2011, he served as the Host Institution Coordinator when Baker University hosted opening round matches for the NAIA Men’s and Women’s National Soccer Tournament.
 In 2013, Patch helped coordinate event operations for the HAAC Outdoor Track Championships and conference Softball Tournament.